varun-gangadharan/statistics-for-strava/README.md

 # Leave empty to disable notifications.
 NTFY_URL=''

-# The UID and GID to create/own files managed by strava-statistics
+# The UID and GID to create/own files managed by statistics-for-strava
 # May only be necessary on Linux hosts, see File Permissions in Wiki
 #PUID=
 #PGID=